Crime fiction: Golden Age

 The Golden Age, which spanned from the 1920s to 1954, was a period of time featuring the creation of renowned works by several authors.
 Many of these authors were British.
 Agatha Christie wrote The Murder of Roger Ackroyd (1926) and The Murder at the Vicarage (1930).
 These novels commonly prioritized the allure of exploring mysteries in the plot over in-depth character development.
 Dorothy L. Sayers contributed the Wimsey novels.
 Her work focused on the spectacle of crime deduction.
 She also displayed an exaggerated form of aristocratic society, straying from a more realistic story.
 Other novelists tapped into this setting, such as Margery Allingham and Ngaio Marsh; Allingham, Christie, Marsh and Sayers are known as the Queens of Crime.

 Other British authors are G. K. Chesterton with the Father Brown short stories, and Henry Christopher Bailey.

 The Golden Age also had roots in the US.
 As used by S. S. Van Dine, fictional character Philo Vance also took advantage of an inflated personality and a high-class background in a plethora of novels.
-In 1929, Father Ronald Knox wrote the ‘Detective Story Decalogue,’ mentioning some conditions of the era.
+In 1929, Father Ronald Knox wrote the 'Detective Story Decalogue,' mentioning some conditions of the era.
 Early foreshadowing and functioning roles for characters were discussed, as well as other items.
 Ellery Queen was featured in several novels written by Frederic Dannay and Manfred Lee, serving as both a character and pen name.
 In such novels, clues may be analyzed by the protagonist in tandem with the viewer, generating the possibility of understanding the narrative before it is revealed in the book.

 Hard-Boiled Age

 Past the Golden Age, events such as the Great Depression and the transition between World Wars ushered in a change in American crime fiction.
 There was a shift into hard-boiled novels and their depictions of realism.
 Dashiell Hammett and his work, including Red Harvest (1929), offered a more realistic social perspective to crime fiction, referencing events such as the Great Depression.
 James M. Cain contributed The Postman Always Rings Twice (1934).
 This novel includes a married woman trying to murder her own husband with the assistance of a potential suitor.
-This theme extends to his other work, Double Indemnity (1934).
-Such elements of the book were a reference to the Gray and Snyder trial.
+This theme extends to another of his works, Double Indemnity (1934).
+Such elements of both books are references to the Gray and Snyder trial.
 Raymond Chandler was a significant author who managed to see some works made into films.
 In 1944, he argued for the genre to be seen critically in his essay "The Simple Art of Murder".